Such Men Are Dangerous: Plot

-Elinor (Catherine Dale Owen), encouraged by her ambitious sister, reluctantly agrees to marry wealthy businessman Ludwig Kranz (Warner Baxter).
+Elinor, encouraged by her ambitious sister, reluctantly agrees to marry wealthy businessman Ludwig Kranz.
 However she is repulsed by his unattractive physical appearance and his aloof, materialistic personality.
 Unable to go through with consummating the marriage, Elinor flees on their wedding night.

 Kranz angrily plots revenge, hiring an aircraft and heading out over the English Channel where he abandons the aircraft by parachute in order to fake his own death.
-Kranz goes to Berlin and bribes a plastic surgeon, Dr. Goodman (Bela Lugosi), to re-model his facial features.
+Kranz goes to Berlin and bribes a plastic surgeon, Dr. Goodman, to re-model his facial features.
 After months of work, Kranz is transformed into a different, and much more handsome, looking man.
 With a fake identity, Kranz returns to England and seeks out Elinor with the intention of seducing and then humiliating her.
 With his new face, Kranz adopts a warmer, more charming manner and inwardly his previously dour character begins to soften.
 Elinor falls in love with him and to his surprise, he discovers his feelings for her are heading the same way.

 Kranz realizes that Elinor never married him for his wealth and that it was the cold, heartless manner of his prior self that drove her away the first time.
 Kranz decides he is prepared to forget the past and embarks on his new life and love with Elinor.